 If you cannot access the system or are unable to complete your registration, please contact the IT Help Desk at 817-531-4428, Monday through Friday 8:00AM. - 5:00PM.
 If you need assistance outside of those hours, please leave a message at the above number.
 If, after contacting the IT Help Desk, you still cannot register, please call the Office of Student Records at 817-531-4414.

 Seniors may register without seeing an advisor although they are strongly encouraged to do so.
 If you are on probation, you must see your advisor prior to registration.
 All other students must meet with their advisor and be cleared for online registration.
 Course information is available online.
-To register for an internship, independent study, or TAP course, you will need to fill out the appropriate form with all required signatures and register for these classes in the Office of Student Records.
-Students are responsible for following their degree audit and should plan accordingly because some classes are not offered every semester.
+To register for an internship, independent study, or TAP course, you will need to fill out the appropriate form with all required signatures, including your Advisor, and register for these classes in the Office of Student Records.
+Students are responsible for following their degree audit and should plan their classes accordingly because some classes are not offered every semester.

 Follow these four steps to log on for the first time: